 Running into a snag is a normal part of any DIY tech project.
 If you’re not getting a picture or sound, start with the basics.
 Double-check that every cable is plugged in securely at both ends.
 It’s surprisingly easy to mix up the audio and video inputs.
 If the VCR itself isn’t working, try connecting it directly to a TV to confirm it can still play tapes.
 If your computer isn’t recognizing the digital converter, you may need to install specific drivers from the manufacturer’s website.
 A quick restart of your computer can also solve a multitude of mysterious connection issues.
 Patience is key—work through each connection point one by one.

-How to Store and Organize Your Digital Videos
+Now They're Digital: How to Store and Organize Your Videos

 You’ve successfully converted your VHS-C tapes—congratulations!
 Now comes the equally important part: making sure those digital memories are safe, sound, and easy to find whenever you want to take a trip down memory lane.
 A little bit of planning now will save you from the headache of searching through messy files or, even worse, losing your videos altogether.
 Think of it as creating a digital photo album that’s just as organized and cherished as the physical ones you grew up with.
 Let’s walk through a simple system for storing and organizing your newly digitized videos so they can be enjoyed for generations.